markus-seidl/go-certdist/README.md

 ```

 - `port`: The port the server will listen on.
+- `listen_address`: The IP address the server will listen on, defaults to `127.0.0.1`/localhost.
 - `certificate_directories`: A list of directories where the server will look for certificates.
-- `public_age_keys`: A allowlist of client public keys that are authorized to request certificates.
+- `public_age_keys`: An allowlist of client age public keys that are authorized to request certificates.

 **To start the server:**